camfilho/phoenix/README.md

 priv - a directory that keeps all assets that are necessary in production but are not directly related to your souce code.

 test - directory with all of the appliacation tests.

+## Plug
+Plug comes with the idea of unifing the concepte of a connetion that we operate on.
+It differs from other HTTP middlware layers such as Rack, where the request and response are separated in the middleware satck.